What are natural diuretics? What are diuretics used for and how can I get them into my daily lifestyle naturally?

 The value of diuretics lies in treating the build up of excess fluid in

 the body that occurs with some medical conditions like heart failure,

 kidney and liver diseases and then also in the treatment of high blood

 Below is a list of herbs which are natural diuretics and we have added on a little bonus for you by listing some valuable information of what other ailments these herbs are good for:

 This herb is a real help for stress and also as a natural kidney stone home

-Can also be used in helping the
+Can also be used in helping the treatment of dandruff.

 Possibly the most well known natural fluid reducer which is probably

 A natural diuretic as well as herbal help for asthma, measles and mumps